 Perhaps if these protesters used the time they spent dreaming up reasons to cause dissension and revolt and instead turned that time towards their studies, they would graduate and find a good paying job and join the ranks of “white privilege.”

-Lord help us if this is indicative of our future.We value your comments!
-Please weigh in on our comment section below.
+Lord help us if this is indicative of our future.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com